top of page

 The REST API allows you to access SMS Everyone's full sending and receiving functionality.

-This includes the sending of single messages and bulk campaigns
+This includes the sending of single messages and bulk campaigns.

 You can schedule, modify and delete campaigns.